ikim025/ucr-cs100/textbook/C++/DataStructures/README.md

 However, vectors can be overused when you rely on them too heavily.
 For example, we have been in the situation where we thought we needed a `vector<vector<string> >`.
-What we really wanted to do, however, was map `int` values to said `vector<string>`.
+What we really wanted to do, however, were map `int` values to said `vector<string>`.
-Getting too caught up with vectors, we confused myself and overcomplicated things by trying to force something simple into something complex.
+Getting too caught up with vectors, we are confusing ourselves and overcomplicatiing things by trying to force something simple into something complex.
 Simple solutions should be preferred over complex solutions.